 - Blood tests for evaluation of rheumatoid arthritis, including serology.

 - Lung biopsy.

-There are several management guidelines, including those from the National Institute for Health and Care Excellence (NICE)[10, 11, 12, 13].
-These are important guidelines for improvement of the management of rheumatoid arthritis.
-They do not include details of the management of lung disease in rheumatoid arthritis.
+There are several management guidelines for rheumatoid arthritis, including those from the National Institute for Health and Care Excellence (NICE).
+However, they do not include details of the management of lung disease in rheumatoid arthritis.

 - ILD associated with rheumatoid arthritis causes significant morbidity and mortality.

-- Mortality is high in patients who develop ILD and pulmonary hypertension.
+- Mortality is particularly high in patients who develop ILD and pulmonary hypertension.

 Methotrexate-associated lung disease in rheumatoid arthritis

 - Methotrexate pneumonitis is an unpredictable and life-threatening side-effect of methotrexate therapy.